ObstacleSM/documentation/content/syntax/control-flow.md

 # Control flow
+Deciding on a "route" to take through your program is "controlling the flow" through your application.
+This can include both skipping parts of your code under certain circumstances or repeating instructions multiple times without actually writing them down multiple times.

 ## Choice
-A program mosten times is only useful if it does different things based on conditions.
+A program usually is only useful if it does different things based on conditions.

 ### If Else
 Code following an `if`-statement only gets evaluated if the given expression evaluates to `True`.
 To handle the case that the condition evalutes to `False`, you can follow up with an `else`-statement without further arguments: